frefolli/master-thesis/README.md

-# Failing to solve traffic with Reinforcement Learning and Curriculum approaches
+# Unconventional reinforcement learning on traffic lights with SUMO

 ## Thesis or Master Degree in Computer Science, academic year 2024/2025